garrandall/popular-music-data/tracks/you-re-in-love-wilson-phillips.md

 And now I see that you're so happy
-And ooh, it just sets me free
+And oh it just sets me free
 And I'd like to see us as good of friends
 As we used to be
-Ah....My love...Ah
+Ah...My love...Ah

 You're in love